countgizmo/zig-datastructures/README.md

 # zig-datastructures
 Learning Zig by implementing data structures and algorithms

+Inspiration:
-Based on the course by the Primeagen.
+- algorithms and data structure course by the Primeagen
+- Introduction to Algorithms (3rd edition) by some smart people